How BITX Works: The Basics

 - Download as a PDF.

-On June 27, 2023, Volatility Shares introduced the 2x Bitcoin Strategy ETF (Ticker: BITX), the first leveraged crypto fund offered on an exchange in the U.S. This is an introduction to BITX’s architecture and operational characteristics.
+On June 27, 2023, Volatility Shares introduced the 2x Bitcoin Strategy ETF (Ticker: BITX), the first ETF to offer leveraged exposure to a cryptocurrency in the U.S. This is an introduction to BITX’s architecture and operational characteristics.

 BITX IS A 2X LEVERAGED ETF